softwaremmm/summary_pipeline/speciation.md

 graph TD;
     MYKROBE_RETURN{{Has mykrobe returned any information?}};

-    ALL_CM[Use name from competitive mapping.
-    Use coverage and mean depth from competitive mapping.];
+    ALL_CM[Use name from competitive mapping.<br/>Use coverage and mean depth from competitive mapping.];
 ```
 _Determination of what species information to report_